locusrobotics/catkin_virtualenv/README.md

 This package provides a mechanism to:

     * export python library requirements in `requirements.txt` format via `package.xml`.
     * bundle a virtualenv within a catkin package, inheriting requirements from any dependencies.
-* wrap python scripts in a catkin package with a virtualenv.
+    * wrap python scripts and tests in a catkin package with a virtualenv.

 At CMake configure time, catkin will create a virtualenv inside the devel space, and create wrapper scripts for any Python nodes in the package.
 These will also be installed into any bloomed debian package.

+This library is GPL licensed due to the inclusion of dh_virtualenv.

 ### Specifying requirements: